sudiptabag2004/senseai-ai/README.md

 ## Overview

 - `app`: this folder contains the main AI logic for assessments and the FastAPI server
-- `demo`: this folder contains the `streamlit` demo for assessments.
+- `demo`: this folder contains various `streamlit` demos - for english, programming assessment and generating chapters + questions from a video (in the branch `content`).

 ## Setup